Map-A-Droid/MAD-docs/installation/phonesetup.md

 The Smali Patcher is a little program written in Java to patch an Android file called `services.jar`.
 That will allow you to use the "mock location" feature within Android.

 1. Follow the instructions to download and install it from the [Smali Patcher Forum](https://forum.xda-developers.com/apps/magisk/module-smali-patcher-0-7-t3680053)
-2. You can ether install it via TWRP or via the magisk module option in the magisk manager.
+2. You can ether install it via TWRP or via the Magisk module option in the Magisk Manager.
 3. Reboot to TWRP to delete the Davlik and the normal Cache.

 ## Applications - PoGo, RGC & PogoDroid